paesanilab/MBX/README.md

 make mpi_mbx -j 8
 ```

-After this, a new executable `lmp_mpi_mbx` in `src` should apear, and that is the executable you want to use for LAMMPS.
+After this, a new executable `lmp_mpi_mbx` in `src` should appear, and that is the executable you have to use for LAMMPS.

-Further doucmentation will follow up.
-For now, look at the examples in `MBX_HOME/plugins/lammps` to see how it is run.
+Additional documentation will follow up.
+For now, please look at the examples in `MBX_HOME/plugins/lammps` to see how it is run.
+For any questions, please use the MBX Google Group: https://groups.google.com/g/mbx-users.

-### i-pi
+### i-PI
-This software is already interfaced with i-pi.
-In order to run molecular dynamics using the MB-nrg PEFs, you will need to install i-pi first.
-Please go to [the i-pi github page](https://github.com/i-pi/i-pi) and clone and follow the instructions to install i-pi.
-Before continuing with this, make sure i-pi is working.
-If you have any problems with the i-pi installation, you can ask a question in [the i-pi-user forum](https://groups.google.com/forum/#!forum/ipi-users).
-However, there is no need to install anything in i-pi.
-Just have it on your computer, so if you want skip the testing (PROCEED AT YOUR OWN RISK), you can skip testing i-pi and assume it works.
+This software is already interfaced with i-PI.
+In order to run molecular dynamics using the MB-nrg PEFs, you will need to install i-PI first.
+Please go to the [i-PI GitHub page] (https://github.com/i-pi/i-pi) and clone and follow the instructions to install i-PI.
+Before continuing with this, make sure i-PI is working.
+If you have any problems with the i-PI installation, you can ask a question in [the i-pi-user forum](https://groups.google.com/forum/#!forum/ipi-users).
+However, there is no need to install anything in i-PI.
+If you want to skip the testing (PROCEED AT YOUR OWN RISK), you can skip testing i-PI and assume it works.

-After making sure that i-pi is working on yor machine:
+After making sure that i-PI is working on your machine:
 ```
 cd plugins/i-pi/src/main/
 make
 ```

 A new file will be generated in `../../bin/`, called `driver`.
-Now we can run MD using i-pi.
-Go to the i-pi test folder in MBX:
+Now we can run MD using i-PI.
+Go to the i-PI test folder in MBX:
 ```
 cd $MBX_HOME/plugins/i-pi/test/molecular_dynamics/gas_phase/3h2o/100K/1-nvt
 ```

-This folder contains 5 files:
+This folder contains five files:
 - `config.nrg` is the energy software input.
 It needs to be in this same format.
 If you have more water molecules, just add the `MOLECULE` and `MONOMER` sections, add the OHH coordinates, and end the sections with ENDMON and ENDMOL.
-- `config.xyz` is the input for the coordinates for i-pi.
+- `config.xyz` is the input for the coordinates for i-PI.
 The two files, `nrg` and `xyz`, should have exactly the same order, but the coordinates in the nrg file are not required to be the same as the ones in the XYZ file.
 XYZ will overwrite NRG.
-- `config.xml` is the i-pi input file.
+- `config.xml` is the i-PI input file.
 This simulation will run an NVT MD at 100K.
 Refer to the i-pi user manual for more information.
 - `mbx.json` is the MBX configuration file
 - `run_i-pi.sh` will run the test.
-Make sure you sourced the env.sh in the i-pi folder before running the test, or most likely it will fail.
+Make sure you sourced the env.sh in the i-PI folder before running the test, or most likely it will fail.

-These should initialize i-pi and start the simulation.
+These should initialize i-PI and start the simulation.
 Once the simulation is completed, terminate the i-pi instance and then run the NVE simulation in `$MBX_HOME/plugins/i-pi/test/molecular_dynamics/gas_phase/3h2o/100K/2-nve`.
 ```
 cd $MBX_HOME/plugins/i-pi/test/molecular_dynamics/gas_phase/3h2o/100K/2-nve
 cp ../1-nvt/RESTART ./config.xml
 ./run_i-pi.sh
 ```

-There are other tests for other type of simulations, including condensed phase simulations and replica-exchange simulations.
-For more information about what kind of simulations can i-pi run, please refer to the i-pi user manual.
+There are more tests for other types of simulations, including condensed phase simulations and replica-exchange simulations.
+For more information about what kind of simulations can i-PI run, please refer to the i-PI user manual.